mmontuori/jbinarytree/README.md

 	}

-This is all it takes to create a Binary Search Tree implementing <Integer,String>.
+This is all it takes to create a Binary Search Tree implementiation of Integer as key, and String as value.
 A sample usage of a class implementing 100 random numbers in the binary tree, find a record, and remove a record is:

 	import java.util.Random;